 This bill aims to enhance public safety by prohibiting the sale or transfer of semiautomatic military-style assault weapons in Minnesota.
-It amends Minnesota Statutes 2024, section 624.712, subdivision 7, to define what constitutes a semiautomatic military-style assault weapon, including specific models and features that qualify.
-The bill also introduces a new section, 624.7145, which makes it unlawful to transfer such weapons, with exceptions for government officials and law enforcement agencies.
+It amends Minnesota Statutes 2024, section 624.712, subdivision 7, to provide a detailed definition of what constitutes a semiautomatic military-style assault weapon, including specific models and features that qualify.
+Notably, the bill removes the previous provision that exempted firearms recognized as suitable for sporting purposes from being classified as assault weapons.
+Additionally, it establishes a new section, 624.7145, which makes it unlawful to transfer such weapons, with exceptions for certain government and law enforcement transfers.
 Violators of this prohibition could face felony charges, including imprisonment and fines.

 Statutes affected: